-We rely on the generosity of donors, volunteers, and sponsors to offer the critical support that stroke survivors with aphasia need and deserve, and to continue our work into perpetuity.
+We rely on the generosity of donors, volunteers, and sponsors to offer the critical support that survivors of stroke and brain injury with aphasia need and deserve, and to continue our work into perpetuity.

 There are many ways to support us!